jackfsuia/ShampooSalesAgent/README.md

 If you want to use CLI instead of web as interface, just use `start_CLI.py` instead of `start.py`.

 By default, this agent proactively sells Shampoo.
 Write your own product information to [product_description](product_description) if you want to sell something else.
 The order infomation (name, address, phone number, purchase quantity, etc. provided by customers)  will be printed to [customer_orders.csv](customer_orders.csv).
-The mission prompt is in [normal_flow.py](chat_flow/normal_flow.py) if you want to change it.
+The mission prompt is in [normal_flow.py](chat_flow/normal_flow.py) in case you want to change it.

 ## Examples
 Let's say you're using gpt-3.5-turbo as model, the KEY you bought is sdjkSOIjkdejs.
 Then you should be running